csells/go_router/README.md

 }
 ```

-There's a lot going on here, but it fundamentally boils down to three things:
+There's a lot going on here, but it fundamentally boils down to 3 things:
 1. Matching portions of the location to instances of the app's pages using manually parsed URI segments for
    arguments.
 This mapping is kept in an ordered map so it can be used as a stack of location=>page mappings.
 1. Providing an implementation of `onPopPage` that will translate `Navigation.pop` to use the
    location=>page mappings to navigate to the previous page on the stack.
 1. Show an error page if any of that fails.

+This is the basic policy that the `GoRouter` itself implements, although in a simplified form w/o features like
+route name patterns, redirection or query parameters.

 # Examples
 You can see the go_router in action via the following examples: